Advice for businesses

 Further information on the grant is also available on the government website.

 Your business may be eligible for other grants and support from us.
 To find out more visit the business growth and support section of this website.

-More information about Plan B can be found on the government website.
+More information can be found on the government website.